- Areas of Interest

 - FACE Associated Colleges of the Midwest (ACM) Enhancing Scholarly Agendas, 2007

-- Member of editorial board of Chungará, Revista de Antropología Chilena
+- Member, Editorial Committee, Chungará, Revista de Antropología Chilena

 - Research Associate, Field Museum of Anthropology